Full Disclosure: Clicking on these links could mean a tiny commission for me, at no extra cost to you.

 Anxiety often pulls you into worrying about the future or overanalyzing the past, making it hard to stay present.
 Mindfulness is the practice of bringing your awareness to the present moment, reducing stress and emotional overwhelm.

 Daily meditation also helps train the brain to handle stress more calmly and reduces overall anxiety.
 So remember, even a few minutes of deep breathing or guided meditation can shift your mental state.
-Here are some of our favourite mindfulness and meditation apps, plus exclusive discounts for you to get started too!
+We have a list of our favourite mindfulness and meditation apps, plus exclusive discounts for you to get started too!

 15. Crystals for Anxiety and Healing Stones